justchokingaround/jerry/README.md

 - [Credits](#credits)

 ## Features
-- Search for and stream anime from various providers (currently supported: zoro, gogoanime) (default: zoro) (some providers, such as zoro and have support for external subtitles which allows more freedom)
+- Search for and stream anime from various providers (currently supported: 9anime, zoro and yugen) (default: 9anime) (some providers, such as zoro and have support for external subtitles which allows more freedom)
-- Continue watching anime from different lists from Anilist (current, completed, on hold, dropped, plan to watch)
+- Sync watch progress on Anilist on episode completion, and locally (down to the second watched, just like YouTube and Netflix does it)
-- Customize subtitle language, video quality, and provider (using arguments or config file)
+- Customize subtitle language, video quality, provider and many other things (using arguments or config file)
 - Edit the configuration file using the command line
 - Update the script from GitHub
-- Incognito mode: watch anime without pushing progress to Anilist or saving progress locally (no Anilist account required for this)
-- Discord Rich Presence: display currently watched anime in Discord (requires the installation of the helper python script: jerrydiscordpresence.py)
-- External menu support: use an external menu (e.g. rofi, tofi, dmenu...) to select anime
+- External menu support: ability to use rofi, so that opening a terminal window isn't even required to run the script !! (this can be used to setting the script to run on a keybind)
-- Output episode links in JSON format (no Anilist account required for this)
+- Output episode links in JSON format

 ## Installation